Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Discussions and Perspectives

 \section{Discussions and Perspectives}

 In this paper, we study the physical underpinning of the entanglement emergence from the quantum evolution of a coupled two-mode system, a very simple system that can be easily implemented and demonstrated experimentally.
 The coupling is linear, so it does not inherently create entanglement between the two modes.
-We also start with separable initial pure states of the two modes, so there are no entanglement and also no statistic feature to begin with.
-In particular, we set one mode initially in a Glauber coherent state which is a wave packet with minimum uncertainty ($\Delta x = \Delta p$ and $ \Delta x \Delta p= \hbar/2 $) that is one-to-one corresponding to a classical particle in a harmonic potential.
-Thus, by looking at the deterministic quantum evolution governed by the coupled Hamiltonian Eq.~(\ref{Htot}), we have shown in what conditions the Glauber coherent state can give rise to exactly the same classical dynamics, and under what circumstances it will tune to be a mixed state so the two modes evolve into an entangled state.
-Such an investigation provides the way to explore the essence and the origin of the entanglement in quantum realm.
-We find that the emergence of entanglement is accompanied with the internally causality breaking, and both stem from the quantumness containing in the initial state (in this paper we used the squeezed state) of another mode.
-If another mode is also initially in a Glauber coherent state, no entanglement emerges and causality does not be broken in the dynamical evolution of each mode.
-The corresponding quantum dynamics gives rise precisely the same classical dynamics of the two coupled harmonic oscillators.
-This answers to some extent the question of why entanglement emerges in the quantum world that cannot occur in classical physics.
+We also start with separable initial pure states of the two modes, so that there are no entanglement and also no statistics to begin with.
+In particular, we set one mode initially in a Glauber coherent state which is a wave packet with minimum uncertainty ($\Delta x = \Delta p$ and $ \Delta x \Delta p= \hbar/2 $) which is one-to-one corresponding to a classical particle in a harmonic potential.
+Thus, by looking at the quantum evolution of this mode governed by the coupled Hamiltonian Eq.~(\ref{Htot}), we have shown in what conditions the evolution of the Glauber coherent state can give rise to exactly the same classical dynamics, and under what circumstances the Glauber coherent state will tune to be a mixed state so that the two modes evolve into an entangled state.

+With such an investigation, we provides the way to explore the essence and the origin of the entanglement in quantum realm.
+We find that the emergence of entanglement is accompanied with the internal causality breaking, and both stem from the quantumness containing in the initial state (in this paper we used the squeezed coherent state) of another mode.
+If another mode is also initially in a Glauber coherent state, then entanglement cannot emerge and causality does not be violated in the dynamical evolution of each mode, the corresponding quantum dynamics gives rise precisely the same classical dynamics of the two coupled harmonic oscillators.
+This answers the question why entanglement emerges in the quantum world but cannot occur in classical deterministic physics.